 Itajime shibori is known as the shape-resist technique.
 Fold it again in the other direction – again, like an accordion.
 Wrap the twine around the fabric.
 Stencil with freezer paper (harry potter tee) Yes, I am a nerd.

 I came up with a brilliant idea for a Harry Potter t-shirt and I couldn't resist.
 "Expecto Patronum! " However, you can make whatever kind of design you want with a freezer paper stencil.
 It doesn't have to be Harry Potter related.
 (Although it would be awesome if it was.)
 I learned about the joys of freezer paper back in my early college days.
-Basically, freezer paper is backed with a plastic coating that will stick to soft surfaces when ironed, but it peels off cleanly and easily.
-To make a sweet t-shirt you will need: paper & pencil a t-shirt an iron a piece of cardboard or poster board fabric paint & brush.
 Keep it modern” » Cuttin’ glass and takin’ names.
 My latest Modern DIY came from pure curiosity.

 I had read about bottle cutters on different sites and forums and thought that could be pretty fun.
 I live in a area where there are a lot of wineries so that means there has to be plenty of wine bottles laying around.
 I personally don’t drink wine but was easily able to get my hands on some.
 I was also able to pick up a Ephrems Old Time Bottle Cutting Kit on eBay.
 Get some of the tips and tricks I learned on the way after the jump.
 The directions that come with the kit are pretty strait forward.
 Now that you have a cut bottle you have to deal with the sharp edges.
 I really don’t see these being used for drinking glasses.
 Photos by Kim Fetrow.
 Mason Jar Key Hook.